pedrody/PasswordLeakCheck/README.md

 ## 🛠️ Features
-- Single Password Check: Checks if a provided password has been compromised.
+- Passwords Check: Checks if provided passwords has been compromised.
 - Batch Check: Checks multiple passwords provided in a file and reports if any have been compromised.
 - Save Results Option: The results of the checks can be saved to a text file for future reference.